gregoriosiravo/gregoriosiravo/README.md

 - 🏠 I'm based in Milan but I'm open to new opportunity in other countries.
 - 👀 I’m interested in programming code, for example Laravel, Dart, Vue.js, React
-- 🌱 I’m currently increasing my knowledge in Vue.js
 - 💞️ I’m looking to collaborate on Mobile Application Projects
-- 📫 How to reach me: on my [Linkedin Profile](https://www.linkedin.com/in/gregorio-siravo-a58660187/)
+- 📫 How to reach me: on my [Linkedin Profile](https://www.linkedin.com/in/gregorio-siravo-a58660187/) or my [Website](https://gregrunscode.com)

 ### Skills